catsoften/The-Powder-Toy/Wiki/circuits/solving-method.md

 rspk_ids  - Vector of ids of RSPK switches - Vector of ids of switches

-total_resistance - Equivalent resistance of the branch (includes start/end node) total_voltage     - Equivalent voltage source of the branch, this overrides resistance current_voltage - Used for polarity measurements
+total_resistance - Equivalent resistance of the branch (includes end node, but not start) total_voltage     - Equivalent voltage source of the branch, this overrides resistance current_voltage - Used for polarity measurements